Azure/azure-quickstart-templates/azure-sql-managed-instance/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.png"/>
 </a>

-This template deploys an **Azure SQL Managed Instance** into Azure with an correct routes and NSs.
+This template deploys an **Azure SQL Managed Instance** into Azure with an correct routes and NSGs per [Connectivity architecture for a managed instance in Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-connectivity-architecture).